pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 for people to reproduce or build upon the research results.
 Even further, research that doesn't turn out as hoped is normally not published, meaning that all the research is lost, leading to a lot of duplication of work and wasted efforts.
-Page limits constrain how much an researcher can share in an article in the first place.
+Page limits constrain how much an researcher can share in the first place.
 Talk about a communications nightmare!
 We're only publishing a part of the picture here, leaving the rest up to the imagination.
 Scientific communications were healthier during the [Republic of Letters].

 I think it's interesting the the Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.